dcortez/7d2d-beam-interactive/README.md

     * Unzip the files into an easy to remember location

 2. Open cmd(windows) or terminal(linux/unix)
+   * cd to the directory where you unziped the file to in step 1.
     * Run setup.py script _(from the files you just downloaded)_
         * py -3 setup.py install _(windows)_
         * python3 setup.py install _(linux/unix)_